 When shopping for silk pillowcases and sheets, you may be confused about the difference between silk and satin.
 The fact is this: genuine mulberry silk and satin are two entirely different fabrics.
+This article outlines the difference between natural silk and synthetic satin.

 1. Silk is a natural fiber.